gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 <img src="/Images/link generated.jpeg" width="1200"/>

 ## Step 5:
+Right-click on the generated links and select "copy link address".

+<img src="Images/copy link address.jpeg" width="1200"/>

+## Step 6:
-Right-click on the generated links and select "copy link address", paste them in a different browser's address bar where your new account is logged in.
+paste them in a different browser's address bar where your new account is logged in.
 If you have multiple links paste them one by one into new tabs.
 For example 10 links = 10 tabs.

 Tip: If you don't have a second browser just open an incognito tab and login into your new account where you want to transfer those subreddits.

-<img src="Images/copy link address.jpeg" width="1200"/>

-## Step 6:
+## Step :
 copy and paste this code in the console tab and click enter (Second browser/ incognito tab).
 If you have multiple links do this same step in all those links.

 Now all the Subreddits and Users have been copied to your new account.